 In order to pay this kind of attention though, we need to slow down - to free up some of our attentional bandwidth.
 We can only take in so much data from the world in any given second or minute.
 And if we constantly jam pack the seconds and minutes of our day, we simply can't pay attention to this moment in detail.

-PAR card - join People Against Rushing by practising the intention to slow down and take more notice of your life.
-This free tool allows you to print out a PAR card for your purse or wallet, or even send the card to a printer so that you can give them to your friends too.
-Find out more and download.
+PAR card - join People Against Rushing by practicing the intention to slow down and take more notice of your life.
+This free tool gives you three essential reminders to be more mindful and even offers you your own PAR card.

-What Am I Feeling? - being able to name our feelings is immensely helpful in lots of settings: for communicating well in conflict, for using any of the 'Getting Unstuck' tools from the Flourish suite, and for practising mindfulness generally in your day to day life.
-Find out more and download.
+What Am I Feeling? - being able to name our feelings is immensely helpful in lots of settings: for communicating well in conflict, for managing stress and overwhelm and for practising mindfulness generally in your day to day life.

 People Against Rushing is a virtual organisation.
 Ok, it's actually an imaginary organisation.
 It exists in the minds of its members - and you'd be surprised how many have already joined!